ZEISS Microscopy Knowledge Base

 2. In the Sample Pipelines list, double-click the Detect Small Structures Using Watershed Pipeline.

-Analysis panel with '+ New Pipeline' button and Sample Pipelines list highlighting 'Detect Small Structures Using Watershed'
+Analysis panel with 'Document Pipelines', '+ New Pipeline' button and highlighted 'Detect Small Structures Using Watershed'

 3. If you have activated a pipeline, it will be replaced by the new one.